William Jay Gaynor: In politics

 H. L. Mencken, who covered the police beat and City Hall of Baltimore in his early days as a reporter, and so learned to know the good, the bad and the ugly of the species, had great respect for Gaynor both as a judge and as mayor.
-"Gaynor was that great rarity in American political history: a judge who actually believed in the Bill of Rights.
+Gaynor was that great rarity in American political history: a judge who actually believed in the Bill of Rights.
 When he sat on the bench in Brooklyn he tried to enforce it to the letter, to the natural scandal of his brethren of the ermine.
 Scarcely a day went by that he did not denounce the police for their tyrannies.
 He turned loose hundreds of prisoners, raged and roared from the bench, and wrote thousands of letters on the subject, many of them magnificent expositions of Jeffersonian doctrine.
 Unfortunately, his strange ideas alarmed the general run of respectable New Yorkers quite as much as they alarmed his fellow judges, and so he was always in hot water.
-When Tammany, with sardonic humor, made him mayor, he began an heroic but vain effort to give New York decent government.
-He might as well have tried to make the stockyards of Chicago smell like a field of asphodel.
-In the end, worn out and embittered by the struggle, he died unlamented, and today political historians scarcely mention him.
+When Tammany, with sardonic humor, made him mayor, he began an heroic but vain effort to give New York decent government....In the end, worn out and embittered by the struggle, he died unlamented, and today political historians scarcely mention him.
 Yet he was a great political philosopher and a great soul.
-It is the tragedy of the Republic that such men are so few, and that their efforts, when they appear, go for so little."
+It is the tragedy of the Republic that such men are so few, and that their efforts, when they appear, go for so little.".